networknt/light-doc/content/en/tool/light-codegen/graphql-generator.md

 ```

-In most of the cases, developers will only update schema class and other depending classes in schema package.
+In most cases, developers will only update schema class and other depending classes in schema package.

 ## Usage